 January 24, 1977 - Professor Sir Fred Hoyle, astronomer and a mathematician at Cambridge University in England, speaking at Nobel Conference XII - The Nature of the Physical Universe held at Gustavus Adolphus College in St. Peter.
 Hoyle's speech was titled "An Astronomer's View of the Evolution of Man."
 Hoyle is also known for his books which popularize astronomy and for his science fiction stories.
 The speech broke for questions, which were introduced by the moderator.

 March 24, 1977 - At recent Conference on Intermediate Technology, sponsored by the Future Department of the Science Museum of Minnesota and the Minnesota Humanities Commission, British economist Dr. E.F.
 Schumacher gave a speech titled “Economics for a Changing World.”

 March 25, 1977 - Dr. E.F.
-Schumacher, British economist, speaking at a recent conference on Intermediate Technology sponsored by the Science Museum of Minnesota.
+Schumacher, British economist, speaking at recent Conference on Intermediate Technology sponsored by the Science Museum of Minnesota.
 This was Schumacher’s second lecture, titled “Intermediate Technology: Its Importance for the United States.”
-Topic was on how the U.S. can sustain and enhance prosperity and economic growth through decentralization of industry and a reduction in overly complicated and expensive technology.

 March 26, 1977 - Dr. John Flagler, director of labor education at the University of Minnesota, speaking on the effects of alternative technology on workers.
 Speech given at the Conference on Intermediate Technology.
 Flagler is introduced by the conference moderator, Thomas Felt.